 Many face what can seem like an endless list of bills and financial responsibilities without enough money to go around.
 With so many in debt and struggling to make payments, it can be a lot to face and some choose not to do anything.

-More than half of Americans spend more than they earn, and many will use credit to bridge the gap.
-With so many living paycheck to paycheck, one little setback or unexpected expense can throw their budget out the window.
+More than a third of Canadians spend more than they earn, and many will use credit to bridge the gap.
+With so many living paycheque to paycheque, one little setback or unexpected expense can throw their budget out the window.